 Weeks before your surgery

-Complete and return the Heath Assessment Questionnaire (HAQ)
+Complete and return the Health Assessment Questionnaire (HAQ)

-This form supplies important information for us.
-It helps us prepare you for your anaesthetic and to keep you safe.
+- This form provides important information to help us prepare you for your anaesthetic and ensure your safety.

 Bring copies of past heart-related tests